amrei-bp/PANKEGG/README.md

 ### Home

 At the top, a navigation bar provides quick access to all major sections: Home, Bin, Map, Kegg, Taxonomy, and Visualisation.
-Each of these sections links to a their page where you can browse detailed information about your bins, pathway maps, KEGG identifiers, and taxonomic classifications, or use the different interactive visualisation tools.
-The navbar ensures that you can effortlessly switch between functional modules.
+Each of these sections links to a page where you can browse detailed information about your bins, pathway maps, KEGG identifiers, and taxonomic classifications, or use the different interactive visualisation tools.
+The navbar ensures that you can switch between functional modules.

-The home page is a redundancy of the navigation bar with short description of each of the pages of PANKEGG.
-The Visualisation page is also expended in all of it's components (Sample VS Sample; Bin VS Bin; Taxonomy comparison; PCA).
+The landing page, `Home`, links to all elements that are also present in the navigation bar, and provides a short description for each one.
+Additionally, it shows the full content of the `Visualisation` page, Sample VS Sample; Bin VS Bin; Taxonomy comparison; PCA, and briefly describes each one.

 ![Figure: Home Page Example](figures/1.home.png)

 ---

-### Bin Information
+### Bin

-The Bin Information page allows you to view and manage all bins in your project, organized by sample.
+The `Bin` information page allows you to view and manage all bins in your project, organized by sample.
 At the top, you will find options to toggle **the visibility** of all bins or all **taxonomy classifications** with a single click.

-A dedicated panel provides advanced **sorting, search, and filtering** options:
+A panel provides advanced **sorting, search, and filtering** options:
-- **Sort bins** by Bin Name, Completeness, or Contamination.
+- **Sort by** Bin Name, Completeness, or Contamination.
 - **Filter/search** by sample name, bin name, or any taxonomic rank (Kingdom, Phylum, Class, Order, Family, Genus, Species).
-By default the search is on the sample name and bin name, for the taxonomic rank select one or more before searching.
+By default the search is on the sample name and bin name, for filtering by taxonomic rank select one or more before searching.
 - **GTDB quality filtering** can be enabled to display only the bins passing Genome Taxonomy DataBase selection criteria (completeness - 5*contamination >50).

-Each bin is displayed in a table under its sample, with columns for bin name, genus, species, completeness, and contamination.
+Each bin is displayed in a table below its Sample Name, with columns for bin name, genus, species, completeness, and contamination.
 For each bin, you can:
 - **View associated maps (pathways)** or **KEGG orthologs** with a single click.
 - **Toggle taxonomy classification** to expand or collapse the display of detailed taxonomic information.